Skip to main content

 Term Ends: 2025

-Dr. Roods is on the WCSD BOE’s budget advisory and policy committees and is PTSA liaison to Spry Middle School and Webster Schroeder HS.
+Dr. Roods is on the Webster CSD BOE’s policy committee and is PTSA liaison to Klem North Elementary School, Spry Middle School and Webster Schroeder High School.

 This page is maintained by district communication specialists and the director of educational technology and information according to the web publishing guidelines of Webster Central School District.
 If you are unable to access or use any aspect of our site, please fill out our contact form so that we may provide you with alternative means of access or use.
 The district is not responsible for facts or opinions contained on any linked site.
 Webster Central School District WEBaccessibilityguidelines site contains information regarding accessibility and complaints.